qascade/yast/README.md

 ## 📝 NOTE
 1. The current supported target requires VPN to get results.
 Please make sure that you are connected to a **VPN Server** before searching or you may not get the results.
 We personally recommend using CloudFlare Warp.
 You can [download](https://1.1.1.1/) it here.
 2. The Project is still in development stage.
 So, you might see undesired behaviour while using yast.
 Please file an issue if you experience any bugs or undesired behaviour.
+3. yast doesnot support WSL2, because the current targets available in yast, only work with VPN and it's very difficult to establish a VPN connection on WSL2.

 ## 🤝 Contribution